magefile/mage/site/content/targets/_index.en.md

 +++
 Any exported function that is either `func()` or `func() error` is considered a mage target.
-A target is effectively a subcommand of mage while running mage in ths directory.  i.e. you can run a target by running `mage <target>`
+A target is effectively a subcommand of mage while running mage in this directory.  i.e. you can run a target by running `mage <target>`

 If the function has an error return, errors returned from the function will print to stdout and cause the magefile to exit with an exit code of 1.
 Any